 The Shale Gas Knowledge Hub hosted Justin Adder, Senior Economic Analyst at the National Energy Technology Laboratory in Pittsburgh for a webinar on October 7, 2020.
 Adder identified and explained the opportunities for growth in several natural gas sectors due to the region’s abundant supply from the Marcellus and Utica shales, and outlined the recently released report “The Appalachian Energy and Petrochemical Renaissance: An Assessment of Economic Progress and Opportunities”

 4/5/2023 Webinar- Justice40: Bringing Energy Transition Benefits to Disadvantaged Communities

 6/23 Webinar- Part 2 of the Impacts of COVID-19 on Shale Gas Development Series

 The Shale Gas Knowledge Hub hosted a webinar at 10 a.m.
 Tuesday, June 23, that featured Pittsburgh-area attorney, Joseph Morascyzk.
 During the program, Attorney Morascyzk discussed current and future economic conditions and how they will impact property owners whose land is leased for gas development and land owners who are receiving royalty payments from gas development.
-This was the second installment of a three-part series on the effects of COVID-19 on shale gas development.
+This was the second installment on the effects of COVID-19 on shale gas development.

 6/16 Webinar- Part 1 of the Impacts of COVID-19 on Shale Gas Development Series